 D7 qualifies for emerging pathogen claims against the following viral categories:

 Because D7 kills similar viruses, it can be employed against the coronavirus (COVID-19) when used in accordance with the directions for use against norovirus on hard, non-porous surfaces.
 (Refer to the CDC website for additional information about COVID-19 and learn more about the CDC guidelines for disinfection and sterilization in healthcare facilities.)

 Although the EPA list has more than 300 approved products for use against COVID-19, it’s important to remember that not all of these disinfectants are the same.
 Some are more hazardous than others, the ways they are applied are different, and their efficacy is not equivalent.
 When evaluating products, look at the log kill claims to assess relative efficacy.
 D7 provides a greater than 6-log reduction, which means it will leave behind only one cell in a million when used as directed.

 D7 also contains detergent, which is important for penetrating the cell walls of viruses to neutralize the genetic material inside.
 In addition to detergents, the D7 formulation contains safe ingredients such as hydrogen peroxide, inorganic salts, and a hydrogen peroxide booster.
 The product is safe to use and can be easily applied as a spray, foam, or fog.

 Use D7 to Protect People in Your Facility

 As more people are learning how to disinfect coronavirus-impacted areas, it’s not surprising that questions frequently arise.
-Understanding how to effectively clean and disinfect surfaces is an important factor in protecting the health of everyone at your facility.
+Understanding how to effectively manage cleaning, disinfection and sterilization in healthcare facilities is an important factor in protecting the health of everyone at your facility.
 Our team is here to help you address your concerns about effectively disinfecting spaces.
 Ask us more about the coronavirus and how D7 can be used in healthcare settings to protect patients and staff.